Australian student debts to be cut by 20 per cent from by end of year

 Australian student debts to be cut by 20 per cent from today.
 Credit: AAP

-Australians with student loans will have thousands of dollars wiped from their debts starting today.
+Australians with student loans are set to have thousands of dollars wiped from their debts before the end of the year.

 The Albanese government’s new HELP and HECS payment reshuffle came into effect on Wednesday, cutting student debt by 20 per cent.

-The Australian Taxation Office will automatically erase the amount from student debts as they stood on June 1.
+The Australian Taxation Office (ATO) will begin to erase the amount from student debts as they stood on June 1.

 Sign up to The Nightly's newsletters.